spotify/lingon/README.md

   return ngHtml2js({ base: 'source' })
 });

-// extending the processors for a file type and limiting it to files that don not contain ".min" in their path lingon.postProcessor('js').add(/^((?!\.min).)*$/, function() {
+// extending the processors for a file type and limiting it to files that does not contain ".min" in their path lingon.postProcessor('js').add(/^((?!\.min).)*$/, function() {
   var processors = [];